Radio Berlin International: History

 Radio Berlin International was founded in May 1959 to counter the influence of the newly-formed Deutsche Welle, the West German international broadcaster.
-Much the RBI's media output was focused on propagandized news reports and information about the GDR.
+Much of the RBI's media output was focused on propagandized news reports and information about the GDR.
 RBI offered a state-sponsored view on life in a socialist country to nations around the world.
 The purpose of RBI's mission was two-fold.
 In accordance with state prerogatives, RBI was charged with spreading Marxist-Leninist ideology around the globe.
-In addition, RBI's broadcasts sought to establish international recognition of East Germany as a legitimate state by distributing large quantities of colorful and professionally-produced publicity material about life in the GDR to its listeners across the world.
+In addition, RBI's broadcasts sought to establish international recognition of East Germany as a legitimate state by distributing large quantities of colourful and professionally-produced publicity material about life in the GDR to its listeners across the world.
 As a result of its international focus, RBI's content schedule was flexible, often changing depending on which world events offered the greatest returns for socialist propaganda.

-Due to the international, multilingual nature of their broadcasting, RBI staff were able to more freely discuss prohibited content because their superiors were rarely able to understand foreign languages such as Swahili and Arabic, for example.
+Due to the international, multilingual nature of their broadcasting, RBI staff were able to more freely discuss prohibited content because their superiors were rarely able to understand foreign languages, such as such as Swahili and Arabic.
 From 1955 to 1975, RBI broadcast in 17 different languages, the most popular of which were English, French, and Arabic.
 By 1976 RBI was producing 338 hours of weekly content for an international audience.
 Of these 338 hours, Western and Eastern Europe consumed 175 hours of airtime, followed by Sub-Saharan Africa with 79 hours, North Africa and the Middle East taking up 53 hours, Latin America with 46 hours, and North America and East Asia both assuming 26 hours each.